aws/aws-cdk-rfcs/text/0001-cdk-update.md

 - The update model requires the AWS account used to publish the stack to also have sufficient permissions to update the underlying resources, rather than simply requiring the account to have CloudFormation access.
-- Runtimes that require compilation or assembly -- Go or Java lambdas, docker images -- do not benefit from the `--watch` support as naturally, and require some manual steps.
+- Runtimes that require compilation or assembly -- Java lambdas, docker images -- do not benefit from the `--watch` support as naturally, and require some manual steps.
 - updating Lambda functions that are using aliases and provisioned concurrency can take several minutes to switch over between the two versions.